microbus-io/fabric/docs/howto/first-service.md

 A `service.yaml` template is generated.
 We'll fill it in next.

-## Step 2: Service Definition
+### Step 2: Service Definition

 Open `service.yaml`.
 This is your starting point and where you declare the structure of the microservice.
-First, name the service:
+First, name the service in the `general:` section:

 ```yaml
 general: